Tour Bus Accidents are More Common in San Diego

 - Police reports

-Testimony from tour bus and transportation experts may also be used‚ and your attorney will more than likely examine the carrier’s accident history.
+Testimony from the tour bus and transportation experts may also be used‚ and your attorney will more than likely examine the carrier’s accident history.

 A Right to Seek Compensation